 During a routine preventive visit, your doctor will look at a number of factors to determine what screenings and lab work you need.
 These factors include: age, gender, health history and any current symptoms you are experiencing.
 The elderly track the same markers.
 Still, it is common for the elderly NOT to receive proper preventive care, including important health screenings.

-According to the Center for Disease Control, in 2003, nine of every 10 adults over the age of 65 did not receive the appropriate screenings.
+According to the Center for Disease Control, 75% adults over the age of 65 did not receive the appropriate screenings.
 Preventive care has many benefits.
 Preventing disease and illness reduces overall healthcare costs.
 Healthy, working adults are more productive and attend work more consistently.
 Most important, preventive care enables seniors to remain independent longer.
 This promotes not only physical health, but also mental and emotional health.

 The U.S. Preventive Services Task Force lists five different screenings as part of their recommendations for older adults: